pixiebrix/pixiebrix-extension/CONTRIBUTING.md

 ## Contributor license agreement

-By contributing to this repository in any form, including creating issues and/or sending a pull request via GitHub, you agree to individual contributor license agreement.
+By contributing to this repository in any form, including creating issues and/or sending a pull request via GitHub, you agree to our individual contributor license agreement.
 By contributing to this repository in any form as an entity, you agree to the corporate contributor license agreement.

 ## Did you find a bug?